syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Conversion.md

 ---

 # Conversion
-This section explains about the conversion of workbook in Spreadsheet into image, pdf and html
+This section explains about the conversion of workbook in Spreadsheet into image, PDF and HTML

 ## Image

-Spreadsheet provides support to convert a worksheet in to an image of type bitmap or metafile based on the input range of rows and columns with all basic formats preserved, By using the [ConvertToImage](http://help.syncfusion.com/file-formats/xlsio/conversions#convert-worksheet-to-image) method,worksheet can be converted into an image.
+Spreadsheet provides support to convert a worksheet in to an image of type Bitmap or Metafile based on the input range of rows and columns with all basic formats preserved, By using the [ConvertToImage](http://help.syncfusion.com/file-formats/xlsio/conversions#convert-worksheet-to-image) method,worksheet can be converted into an image.

 {% tabs %}
 {% highlight c# %}